leotaku/village/README.md

 village isn't a zsh configuration framework.
 It simply provides a tool to create your own zsh prompts, some predefined example prompts and some additional *allies*.

-All village tools can be used separately from one another, but are built to play of each others strengths.
+All village tools can be used separately from one another, but are built to play off of each others strengths.

 ## roll your own elf